-“My PhD in catalysis and industry experience come in handy when assessing deep tech companies.”
+“My PhD and industry experience come in handy when assessing deep tech companies.”

 “I love working with exceptional founders and discovering frontier technologies.”

 Working with highly driven founders who are trying to change the world is energising and, frankly speaking, a privilege.
-What makes it even better is that I get to follow what is happening at the frontier of science and technology.
+What makes it even better is that we get to follow what is happening at the frontier of climate and deep tech.

 “Convincing unit economics are crucial.”

-While we index heavily on the technical and commercial excellence of founders, as well as their interpersonal and communication skills, a company is only going to fly if its technology provides a clear economic benefit to customers - without relying on green premiums.
+While we index heavily on the technical and commercial excellence of founders and their interpersonal and communication skills, a company is only going to succeed if its technology provides a clear economic benefit to its customers, without relying on green premiums.

 Max recommends